Our Top 10 WAV Travel Tips

 For disabled people, such as those who use mobility aids like wheelchairs, travel can take some extra planning to ensure that they get to where they need to go, have a successful trip, and can travel in safety and comfort.
 While travelling with a disability, or with a disabled person, can pose its extra challenges, there are some easy tips and tricks to consider that may help make your journeys more manageable and easier to plan.

-Here are our top 10 disabled travel advice tips for people using a wheelchair accessible vehicle:
+Here are our top 10 disabled travel advice tips for people using a WAV:

 1. Make sure you’re happy getting in and out of your WAV